Linda C. Sobell

-Linda Carter Sobell, Ph.D., ABPP, is the President's Distinguished Professor at Nova Southeastern University (NSU) in Fort Lauderdale, Florida.
-She is a professor of clinical psychology, addiction specialist, co-director of NSU's Guided Self-Change clinic, a Motivational Interviewing Trainer, and is board-certified in cognitive and behavioral psychology.
+Linda Carter Sobell is the President's Distinguished Professor at Nova Southeastern University (NSU) in Fort Lauderdale, Florida.
+She is a specialist in clinical psychology and addiction.
+She is the co-founder of NSU's Guided Self-Change clinic, a motivational interviewing trainer, and is board-certified in cognitive and behavioral psychology.

-Sobell has been recognized for her research in the addictions field including brief motivational interventions, self-change, and the Timeline Followback.
-She is a Fellow in the American Psychological Association, Canadian Psychological Association, American Association of Applied and Preventive Psychology, and the Association for Behavioral and Cognitive Therapy.
+Sobell has been recognized for her research in the addictions field including brief motivational interventions, self-change, and the Timeline Followback Method Assessment.
+She is a fellow of the American Psychological Association (APA), Canadian Psychological Association, and Association for Behavioral and Cognitive Therapy.

-Sobell is the former president of the Society of Clinical Psychology of the APA and Association for Behavioral and Cognitive Therapies.
+Sobell is the former president of the Society of Clinical Psychology of the APA and the Association for Behavioral and Cognitive Therapies.

 Education

-Sobell earned her Ph.D. in psychology from the University of California at Irvine in 1976 with a dissertation entitled "The validity of self-reports: Towards a predictive model".
-Before that, she had earned a Bachelor of Arts in Psychology and Linguistics as a double major in 1970, followed by a Master of Arts in Social Sciences in 1974, all from the University of California at Irvine.